betheden/hebrew-grammar/content/particle_relative.rst

 Summary
 -------

-Relative particles introduce phrases that describe nouns (and sometimes adjectives or verbs).
-In English, they are usually translated as “who,” “that,” “which,” "when," or "where."
+Relative particles introduce phrases that usually describe nouns but can also sometimes describe adjectives and/or verbs.
+In English, relative particles are usually translated as “who,” “that,” “which,” "when," or "where."

 Article